 Fall in love with New England's enchanting foliage, historic landmarks and small-town culture.

-Experience the sights, sounds and flavours of the cities where America got her start.
+Experience the sights, sounds and flavors of the cities where America got her start.

 Bring a bag of peanuts to a baseball game at Boston's famed Fenway Park, home of the Red Sox since 1912.
 The Fenway Park is one of the main attractions in Boston.
 If you're more of an art enthusiast than a sports fan, the Museum of Fine Arts and the Isabella Stewart Gardner Museum are both nearby.